 Celebrating Easter with Children

 One of the funniest things to do for children during Easter is eating all of the delicious food.
 In Spain the Godfather (or Godmother) bakes a “Mona de Pascua” for their grand-children on Easter Monday.
 If seeing your grandparents isn’t an option this Easter then parents can bake a Mona cake for their children.
 This way the children can still enjoy the tasty food.
 This can also be a good time to school your children on Easter.
 What we actually celebrate during Easter and why.
 You can educate them through stories, movies and music.
 Don’t feel like educating your children?
 There are enough other fun Easter movies you can put on.
 A tip from us: don’t just let your children eat the Mona cake but ask them to help so they can learn how to make one on their own.

 Other European traditions

 In Catalonia a lot of the traditions during Easter are a bit hard to do from home.
-The traditions are very Catholic and include going to the churches or parades.
-You can still watch a traditional parade on the tv or listen to traditional music of course.
+The traditions are very Catholic and include going to church or parades.
+You can still watch a traditional parade on the TV or listen to traditional music.
 But maybe it’s fun to try out some Easter traditions from different countries.
-Decorating eggs for instance, this isn’t something they normally do in Spain.
+Decorating eggs for instance isn’t something people normally do in Spain.
 Another fun activity to do with children is an egg hunt.
-You can let the children decorate their own eggs and then hide them throughout the house, and then let the kids find them.
+You can let the children decorate their own eggs.
+Then hide them throughout the house and let the kids find them.
 In Greece the Easter bunny sees red, all of the eggs and decorations are in red.
 Because red is the colour of life and represents the blood of Christ.
 Do you have any cool Easter traditions?
 Share them with us in the comments.